Higher Degree by Research Application Portal

 Earth Sciences

-via UWA Scholarship rounds
+via UWA online application

 As per Doctor of Philosophy Admission criteria